Intersections of quadrics, moment-angle manifolds, and Hamiltonian-minimal Lagrangian embeddings: Introduction

-In this paper we give effective criteria when the mapping $N\rightarrow {\mathbb C}^m$ is an embedding (Theorems~\ref{nembed} and~\ref{delz}).
-This is done by exploring the link between intersections of quadrics, simple polytopes and moment-angle manifolds, and using the methods of \emph{toric topology}~\cite{bu-pa02},~\cite{pano10}.
-In Proposition~\ref{nprop} we show that $N$ can be embedded in the moment-angle manifold and $N$ is the total space of two different fibrations: the first over a torus with fibre the intersection of quadrics, and the second is a principal torus fibration over the intersection of quadrics factorised by a finite group.
+In this paper we give effective criteria for the map $N\rightarrow {\mathbb C}^m$ to be an embedding (Theorems~\ref{nembed} and~\ref{delz}).
+This is done by exploring the link between intersections of quadrics, simple polytopes and moment-angle manifolds, and using methods of \emph{toric topology}~\cite{bu-pa02},~\cite{pano10}.
+It turns out that $N\rightarrow {\mathbb C}^m$ is an $H$-minimal Lagrangian embedding precisely when the polytope corresponding to the intersection of quadrics is \emph{Delzant}.
+Delzant polytopes classify Hamiltonian toric manifolds~\cite{delz88}, which can be obtained as symplectic quotients of $\C^m$ by a torus action; our intersection of quadrics is a level set for the corresponding moment map (see e.g.~\cite[\S8.2]{bu-pa02}).
+In Proposition~\ref{nprop} we show that $N$ is embedded in the moment-angle manifold $\mathcal Z$ and that $N$ is the total space of two different fibre bundles.
+The first bundle is over a torus with fibre the intersection of quadrics~$\mathcal R$ and the second is a principal torus bundle over a quotient of $\mathcal R$ by a finite group.
 The latter quotient is known as a \emph{small cover} over a simple polytope~\cite{da-ja91}.
-We also give topological classification of manifolds $N$ in the case when $R$ is an intersection of two quadrics (see Theorem~\ref{2qemb}).
+We also give a topological classification of manifolds $N$ in the case when $\mathcal R$ is an intersection of two quadrics (see Theorem~\ref{2qemb}).

-It is very natural to ask which closed manifolds can be embedded in ${\mathbb C}^m$ as Lagrangian submanifolds.
-There are exist various topological restrictions for such embeddings.
+It is natural to ask what closed manifolds can be embedded in ${\mathbb C}^m$ as Lagrangian submanifolds.
+There are various topological restrictions for such embeddings.
 For example, a manifold $M$ with $H^1(M,{\mathbb R})=0$ cannot be embedded as a Lagrangian submanifold in ${\mathbb C}^m$~\cite{Gr}.
 There are no Lagrangian embeddings of an even-dimensional Klein bottle in ${\mathbb C}^{2m}$~\cite{nemi09} (for the case $m=1$ see also~\cite{Sh}).
 Our construction gives a large family of Lagrangian submanifolds in ${\mathbb C}^m$ of quite complicated topology.
-For example, there is Lagrangian submanifold in~$\C^{5}$ which is the total space of a fibration over $T^3$ with fibre a surface of genus 5 (see Example~\ref{3quad}).
+For example, there is a Lagrangian submanifold in~$\C^{5}$ which is the total space of a fibration over $T^3$ with fibre a surface of genus 5 (see Example~\ref{3quad}).